0803237/MokshaLamp/MokshaLamp/README.txt

 0525: Created About.cshtml page in Home folder and edited content of _Layout.cshtml and HomeController.cs

 0557: Added content in About Us page.

+0631: Edited Index.cshtml file to include photos, giving special effects, changing fonts and make some changes in it using HTML, CSS and Bootstrap.